Abdiweli Sheikh Ahmed: Personal life

-Ahmed is married, and has children.
+Ahmed is married and has children.

 Education

-For his post-secondary education, Ahmed earned a lauria in economics from the Somali National University (SNU) in Mogadishu.
+Ahmed earned a degree in economics from the Somali National University (SNU) in Mogadishu.

-He later studied at Algonquin College in Ottawa, Ontario, where he was presented with a diploma in computer programming.
+He later studied at Algonquin College in Ottawa, Ontario, where he received a diploma in computer programming.

-Ahmed subsequently matriculated to the University of Ottawa.
-There he earned an M.A. in economics.
-He was also a Ph.D. candidate in international trade and development at the same institution.
+Ahmed subsequently matriculated to the University of Ottawa, where he earned an M.A. in economics.
+He pursued doctoral studies in international trade and development at the same institution.

-Additionally, Ahmed has several professional diplomas from U.S. and other government agencies.
-Among these are a diploma in project management from the United States Department of Agriculture (USDA), a diploma in project planning and appraisal from SIDAM, and a diploma in animal health management from the USDA and the Animal and Plant Health Inspection Service (APHIS).
+Ahmed also holds several professional diplomas from U.S. and other government agencies, including a diploma in project management from the United States Department of Agriculture (USDA), a diploma in project planning and appraisal from SIDAM, and a diploma in animal health management from the USDA and the Animal and Plant Health Inspection Service (APHIS).

 Early career

-Ahmed is an economist with specialized agencies including: Economic Commission for Africa (ECA), ECOWAS, Organization of Islamic Cooperation (OIC), Intergovernmental Authority on Development (IGAD), African Development Bank (AfDB), Gulf Cooperation Council (GCC), Asian Development Bank (ADB), Global Dry land Alliance Initiative, Inter Agency Donor Group (IADG), OPEC, and Arab Funds for Development (Saudi Fund, Kuwait Fund, Qatar Foundation).
+Ahmed has worked with various specialized agencies, including: Economic Commission for Africa (ECA), ECOWAS, Organization of Islamic Cooperation (OIC), Intergovernmental Authority on Development (IGAD), African Development Bank (AfDB), Gulf Cooperation Council (GCC), Asian Development Bank (ADB), Global Dry land Alliance Initiative, Inter Agency Donor Group (IADG), OPEC, and Arab Funds for Development (Saudi Fund, Kuwait Fund, Qatar Foundation).
 Additionally, he has undertaken many international work and diplomatic missions.

-From 1984 to 1990, Ahmed was the Director-General of the Livestock Marketing and Health Agency in Mogadishu.
+From 1984 to 1990, Ahmed served as the Director-General of the Livestock Marketing and Health Agency in Mogadishu.

-Between 1991 and 1998, he served as Chief Executive Officer at MISK Enterprises, a livestock exporting firm with offices in Djibouti, Sana'a and Nairobi.
+Between 1991 and 1998, he was the chief executive officer at MISK Enterprises, a livestock exporting firm with offices in Djibouti, Sana'a, and Nairobi.

-Ahmed later worked as an International Development and Trade Economics Analyst at the Bank of Canada and Ottawa University from 1998 to 2003.
+Ahmed worked as an International Development and Trade Economics Analyst at the Bank of Canada and at the University of Ottawa from 1998 to 2003.

-In 2003-2006, he was also a Program Manager at the African Union's Inter-African Bureau for Animal Resources (IBAR) – Red Sea Livestock Trade Commission.
+From 2003 to 2006, he was a Program Manager at the African Union's Inter-African Bureau for Animal Resources (IBAR) – Red Sea Livestock Trade Commission.

 Ahmed subsequently acted as a Senior Livestock and Pastoralism Advisor to the Common Market for Eastern and Southern Africa (COMESA) in Lusaka between 2007 and 2009.

 From 2010 to 2013, Ahmed served as a Senior Agriculture and Rural Development Officer for the Islamic Development Bank in Jeddah.
 He was part of the organization's Department of Agriculture and Livestock Development.

-Ahmed has no previous political background.
+Ahmed does not have a previous political background.

 Prime Minister of Somalia

 Appointment

-On 12 December 2013, incumbent President of Somalia Hassan Sheikh Mohamud announced to the Federal Parliament that he had appointed Ahmed as the new national Prime Minister in place of Abdi Farah Shirdon.
-Ahmed reportedly beat out former Finance Minister Hussein Abdi Halane and former Transportation Minister Abdiwahid Elmi Gonjeh for the position.
+On 12 December 2013, President of Somalia Hassan Sheikh Mohamud announced to the Federal Parliament that Abdiweli Sheikh Ahmed had been appointed as the new national prime minister, succeeding Abdi Farah Shirdon.
+Ahmed was selected over former finance minister Hussein Abdi Halane and former Transportation Minister Abdiwahid Elmi Gonjeh for the position.

-On 21 December, legislators endorsed the selection, with 239 of the present 243 MPs voting in favor of Ahmed as Premier, two lawmakers voting against, and two abstaining.
+On 21 December, legislators endorsed the selection, with 239 of the present 243 MPs voting in favor of Ahmed as prime minister, two lawmakers voting against, and two abstaining.
 UN Special Representative for Somalia Nicholas Kay congratulated Prime Minister Ahmed on his appointment and pledged to continue supporting the Federal Government's peace and state-building efforts.